Deadstock fabrics are one of the most responsible material choices in sustainable fashion today — when used correctly.

 At Seapath, we mainly work with:

-This flexibility allows us to choose the right material for each garment while staying true to our commitment to waste reduction and quality.
+This flexibility allows us to choose the right material for each garment while staying true to our commitment to waste reduction, durability, and comfort.

 Deadstock Fabrics vs New Fabric Production